nrb/resume/resume.rst

     * Mentored developers on the team via code/design review and direct one-on-one meetings
     * Collaborated with community members to deliver new designs and code in `Velero`_ and plugins

-:2017-2020: System Engineer, `Heptio`_.
+:2017-2020: System Engineer, `Heptio`_/VMware (acquired Dec 2019).
 Developing tools for managing Kubernetes clusters

     * Integrated Container Storage Interface (CSI) support for `Velero`_ (formerly Ark) to enable generic volume support.
     * Implemented end-to-end testing for `Velero`_ on live Amazon Web Services clusters